ivmartel/dwv-angular/README.md

 Medical viewer using [DWV](https://github.com/ivmartel/dwv) (DICOM Web Viewer) and [Angular](https://angular.io/).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 All coding/implementation contributions and comments are welcome.

 dwv-angular is not certified for diagnostic use.
 Released under GNU GPL-3.0 license (see [license.txt](license.txt)).